tidbyt/pixlet/docs/widgets.md

 provided.
 Boxes can have a `child`, which will be centered in the box, and the child can be padded (via `padding`).

+If the `color` attribute is a single string, that string will be interpreted as an HTML-like hexadecimal color code.
+If it is a pair of `(string, float)`, the string will be interpreted as an HTML-like hexadecimal color code and the float must be a value between 0.0 (fully transparent) and 1.0 (fully opaque) for the transparency of the color.

 #### Attributes
 | Name | Type | Description | Required |
 | --- | --- | --- | --- |